What is OpenJDK?

 After fixing some issue you need to prepare patch using webrev.ksh

-After copying webrev.sh in my jdk directory executed following command, it generated webrev dir and webrev.zip file in the same directory.
+First step is to copy webrev.sh in jdk source directory and then execute following command, it generates webrev dir and webrev.zip file in the same directory.

 After creating a patch you need the bug id to submit it against that bug.
 Send an email to the corresponding email list.
 Initially, someone should sponsor your fix and create a bug id for you.